nathmenini/dam-landsat/README.md

 ## Description

-**Data Acquisition Manager (DAM)** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed for the download of *Landsat Surface Reflectance* time series pixel or image data or.
+**Data Acquisition Manager (DAM)** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed for the download of *Landsat Surface Reflectance* time series pixel or image data.

 If you encounter any bugs, please create an [issue](https://github.com/nathmenini/download-rsd/issues) or send a message to nathmenini@gmail.com and almeida.xan@gmail.com.